JamesGJ5-Learning-To-Code/todo-list/README.md

 button.edit-todo
 - Clicking this should:
--- i) Make the inputs editable
+-- i) DONE Make the inputs editable
--- ii) Bring up the same button.submit-todo as is mentioned above -- iii) Edit the todo object itself in project.todoList -- iv) If a todo's priority changes such that the following is necessitated then:
+-- ii) DONE Bring up the same button.submit-todo as is mentioned above -- iii) DONE Edit the todo object itself in project.todoList -- iv) If a todo's priority changes such that the following is necessitated then:
 --- a) Move it to its correct new position in project.todoList
 --- b) Move it to its correct new position in the DOM